psnarkhede/testhackathon/documentation/architecture_documentation.md

-**Architecture Documentation**
+## Architecture Documentation

-**Version:** {{version}}
+**Version:** 04d39232b7f955392abbb0a13145ce0e90ada880

 ---

-### Overview
+### System Overview

-The system is designed as a modular web API application focused on user management.
+The system is a modular backend application built on **NestJS** framework, using **TypeScript**.
+It follows the **layered architecture pattern** with clear separation of concerns among controllers, services, and data layers.

-### Modules
+### Module Structure

-- **Controllers:** Handle incoming API requests and respond.
+- **Controllers:** Handle incoming HTTP requests and forward them to the appropriate services.
-- **Services:** Contain business logic separate from the API layer.
+- **Services:** Contain core business logic and interact with repositories for data handling.
-- **Models:** Define data structures and database schemas.
+- **DTOs:** Define the structure of data for request validation and response shaping.
-- **DTOs:** Data Transfer Objects for validating incoming requests.

 ### Data Flow

-1. Client sends HTTP request to API endpoint.
+1. **Incoming Request:** Hits the controller.
-2. Controller receives the request and validates input using DTOs.
+2. **Validation:** Request DTOs validate and parse input data.
-3. Controller calls appropriate service methods.
+3. **Business Logic:** Controllers call services to process data.
-4. Services interact with Models/Database.
+4. **Persistence:** Services interact with database repositories.
-5. Service returns data to Controller.
+5. **Response:** Processed data returned to users via controllers.
-6. Controller sends response back to client.

 ### Configuration

-- Environment variables configure database, ports, and other settings.
+- Centralized config files manage environment variables and app settings.
-- Main entry file `src/main.ts` bootstraps the app.
+- Uses ORM for database abstraction.

+### Tests

+- Unit and integration tests cover controllers and services.
+- Tests use mocks and in-memory data stores for isolation.

+### README Highlights

+- Installation instructions
+- Environment variable requirements
+- How to run the project locally and deploy

 ---

-This layered design ensures separation of concerns, clean code, and scalability.
+The system emphasizes scalability and maintainability by strict adherence to clean code principles and design patterns.